NeverPlayFair/YoutubeDownloader/README.md

 # YoutubeDownloader
-Youtube Downloader
 ----------------------------------------------------
-This project is a web-based YouTube Video Downloader built using Django, a high-level Python web framework.
-The application allows users to download YouTube videos by simply providing the URL of the video by friendly user inteface easy as possible.
+This project is a web-based YouTube Video Downloader built using Django, a high-level Python web framework. <br> The application allows users to download YouTube videos by simply providing the URL of the video by friendly user inteface easy as possible.
 ----------------------------------------------------
-Technologies Used Django: A high-level Python web framework that encourages rapid development and clean, pragmatic design.
-pytube: A lightweight, Pythonic library for downloading YouTube videos.
-HTML/CSS: For building the front-end user interface minimalist but transparent :)
+Technologies Used Django: A high-level Python web framework that encourages rapid development and clean, pragmatic design. <br> pytube: A lightweight, Pythonic library for downloading YouTube videos. <br> HTML/CSS: For building the front-end user interface minimalist but transparent :)
 ----------------------------------------------------
 Nice to have:
 ✓ Anaconda installed